Hempstead, Texas Criminal Mischief Lawyer

 - Second Degree Felony – A fine of up to $10,000 and/or a jail sentence from two to twenty years can be charged to you if the financial loss amounts to less than $300,000 but at least $150,000 or more.

 - First Degree Felony – A fine of up to $10,000 and/or a jail sentence from five to 99 years or life imprisonment can be charged to you if the financial loss amounts to $300,000 or more.

 Criminal mischief might not seem like a major crime, but the fact that the damages could put peoples’ lives in jeopardy and disrupt public and private property this makes criminal mischief a much more serious offense, especially as the value of damage increases.

 Therefore criminal mischief charges should not be taken lightly and it is important to have an experienced and aggressive Waller County criminal attorney working with you to build the best possible defense for your case.

 Contact Attorney James Sullivan

 If you or a loved one is facing a criminal mischief offense, contact Attorney James (Jim) Sullivan today at (281) 546-6428 to schedule a free confidential consultation.

 James Sullivan is an experienced Waller County Criminal Defense Attorney.
-For over 20 years, Sullivan has successfully fought the government in Jury Trials on behalf of clients in criminal and juvenile courts.
+For 25 years, Sullivan has successfully fought the government in Jury Trials on behalf of clients in criminal and juvenile courts.